 Plenty of studies have been carried out, but much depends on the nature of the research.
 Empirical studies, based on experience and testimonials, claim there is a definitive link between hypnotherapy and the treatment of pain.
 However, there isn’t the hard scientific evidence other types of treatment have.

 Either way, many people claim it works for them, and so long as it’s carried out by a trained hypnotherapist it’s considered safe.

 NHS Hypnotherapy is now available, in a limited capacity, while private treatment can begin from £50 per session.
-Talk to your GP about NHS treatment, or find a qualified private hypnotherapist on the UK Council for Psychotherapy website.
+Talk to your GP about NHS treatment, or find a qualified private hypnotherapist.

 You shouldn’t have hypnotherapy to treat psychosis or a personality disorder as this could make symptoms worse.
 And if you have another mental health problem or a serious illness, like cancer, you should make sure your hypnotherapist is experienced in this area.